klayrHQ/klayr-desktop/docs/HARDWARE_WALLET_DEVELOPMENT.md

 ## Step 2: How to sign in to your Ledger wallet

-- `git clone git@github.com:LiskHQ/lisk-desktop.git`
+- `git clone git@github.com:KlayrHQ/klayr-desktop.git`
 - run `npm run build`
 - Open two terminals.
 - In terminal 1 run `npm run dev`
-- In terminal 2 run `LISK_DESKTOP_URL="http://localhost:8080" DEBUG=true npm run start` // this will open the Lisk electron app.
+- In terminal 2 run `KLAYR_DESKTOP_URL="http://localhost:8080" DEBUG=true npm run start` // this will open the Klayr electron app.
-- In the Lisk electron app navigate to /dashboard → click “Add account” → then click “Use a hardware wallet”.
+- In the Klayr electron app navigate to /dashboard → click “Add account” → then click “Use a hardware wallet”.
 - Open the Lisk app on your Ledger, (the app you previously installed in step 1).